eslint/rfcs/designs/2023-rule-options-defaults/README.md

 - [`@types/eslint`](https://npmjs.com/package/@types/eslint) (the community-authored package describing ESLint's types for TypeScript users) [declares `RuleContext`'s `options` as `any[]`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/ca231578e79ab1c2f01a308615e60a432061c97a/types/eslint/index.d.ts#L703), indicating it can be an array of any value types.
   - Drawback: `any` is generally considered a bad practice for TypeScript users as it provides no type descriptions or safety checks.
 - [`@typescript-eslint/utils` > `RuleCreator`](https://typescript-eslint.io/developers/custom-rules#rulecreator) (the recommended TypeScript-enabled rule development utility) declares a [generic `RuleContext<TMessageIds, TOptions>` type with an `options: TOptions` property](https://github.com/typescript-eslint/typescript-eslint/blob/72149e1fe8f57fd217dfc59295a51df68187aad4/packages/utils/src/ts-eslint/Rule.ts#L175).
-  - Drawback: `RuleContext` already doesn't factor in default options to the type system (https://github.com/typescript-eslint/typescript-eslint/issues/5439)
+  - Drawback: `RuleContext` doesn't factor in root-level `defaultOptions` to the type system (https://github.com/typescript-eslint/typescript-eslint/issues/5439)

-Resolving the type system type resulting from a fixed JSON schema -with or without `default`- and a user-provided object can be complex.
+This change is limited to the ESLint core repository, which doesn't provide TypeScript types.
-It is out of scope for this RFC to investigate heuristics for that problem.
+It is out of scope for this RFC to apply `RuleCreator`-style types to `@types/node`, remove `default` from typescript-eslint's schema types, and/or resolve typescript-eslint's factoring default options issue.

 ## Documentation